alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The choices
 ------------

 Having described the full model, processes, and lifecycles, we can now enumerate the list of choices that can be made for each Environment.
 These are all separately configurable on an environment-by-environment basis.
 However, we recommend the following at each tier.

-### Package mirrors
+### Software installation

-At Tier 3 and above, package mirrors (copies of external repositories inside the secure Environment) should include only white-listed software.
+At Tier 3 and above, package mirrors (copies of external repositories inside the secure Environment) should include only white-listed software packages.

-At Tier 2, package mirrors should include all software.
+At Tier 2, package mirrors should include all software packages.

+At Tier 2 and above, all software not available from a package mirror must be installed either at the time the analysis machine is first deployed or by ingressing the software installer as data, with an associated ingress review.

-At Tier 1 and 0, installation should be from the original package server on the external internet.
+At Tier 1 and 0, all software installation should be from the internet.

-### Inbound network
+### Inbound connections

-At Tier 2 and above, the analysis machines themselves are not accessible directly.
-Instead, secure "access nodes" provide secure web-based remote desktop facilities used to indirectly access the analysis Environments.
+At Tier 2 and above, analysis machines and other Environment resources are not accessible directly from client devices.
+Instead, secure "access nodes" provide secure web-based remote desktop facilities used to indirectly access the analysis Environments (e.g. Microsoft Remote Desktop Services).

+At Tier 1 and 0, analysis machines and other Environment resources are directly accessible from client devices.

-Tier 3 and above Environment access nodes are only available from approved Restricted networks.
+At Tier 3 and above Environment access nodes are only available from approved Restricted networks.

-Tier 2 Environment access nodes are only be accessible from approved Institutional networks.
+At Tier 2 Environment access nodes are only be accessible from approved Institutional networks.

-Tier 1 and 0 Environments are accessible from the open internet.
+At Tier 1 and 0 Environment resources are accessible from the open internet

-### Outbound network and internet access
+### Outbound connections

+At Tier 2 and above no connections are permitted from the Environment private network to the internet or other external resources.

 At Tier 1 and 0 the internet is accessible from inside the Environment.
-At all other tiers the virtual network inside the Environment is completely isolated.

 ### Data ingress

-For Tier 3 and above, the high-security data transfer process is required.
-Lower-security data transfer processes are allowed at Tier 2 and below.
+At Tier 2 and above, the high-security data transfer process is required (i.e. write only access from particular locations for a limited time).

+At Tier 1 and 0 the use of standard secure data transfer processes (e.g. SCP/SFTP) may be permitted.

 ### Data egress

+At Tier 3 and above, the Data Provider Representative, Investigator and Referee are all required to sign off all egress of data or code from the Environment.

+At Tier 2, only the Investigator and Referee are required to review and approve all egress of data or code from the Environment.

 At Tier 1 and 0 users are permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.

-At Tier 2 and above, the Investigator and Referee are required to review and approve all egress of data or code from the Environment.

-At Tier 3 and above, the Data Provider Representative is also required to sign off all egress of data or code from the Environment.

 ### Refereeing of classification